What Is Branding? Everything Is Branding.

 Welcome to the age of brand ubiquity, an era where everyone is hellbent on telling a story.
 About what?
 Doesn’t matter.
 Because “Branding is Everything.”

 There’s content to promote, messages to craft, and no time to regret that “branding” has been pumped full of hot air and ambiguity.

-So, what exactly is branding?
+So, what is branding and why is it important?
 How should we define it?

 For some, it’s visual.
 For others, it’s purely strategic.
 For all, it’s inescapable.
 In a marketing culture that assaults our senses without mercy, there’s no such a thing as a brand-free interaction.
 We’re bobbing in the waters of an endless brand ocean.